-§ 11:9 Basic approaches to security-Types of security-Commercial security
+§ 11:9 Basic approaches to security-Types of security- Commercial security

 As Cyprus is a Common Law country and largely follows English law, all commercial security structures, such as factoring of debtors, sale and leaseback of plant and equipment, retention of title on goods supplied, and hire-purchase are available.
+Factoring and hirepurchase are not yet widespread in Cyprus, although their use is increasing as the Cyprus economy develops.

-The most common mechanism is the retention of title or "Romalpa" (after the English case of $Aluminium\ Industrie\ Vaassen\ BV\ v.\ Romalpa\ Aluminium\ Limited)$ clause.
+The most common mechanism is the retention of title or "Romalpa" (after the English case of Aluminium Industrie Vaassen BV v.
+Romalpa Aluminium Limited) clause.
 This is a provision in a contract for the sale of goods that the title to the goods remains vested in the seller until certain obligations (usually payment of the purchase price) are fulfilled by the buyer.
 In the event of the purchaser's insolvency, the seller may be able to recover possession of goods that have not been paid for.

-However, a recent decision in the English courts, which is of persuasive authority in Cyprus, suggests that it would be difficult to incorporate an effective "all monies" retention of title clause in an agreement dealing with "revolving stock" or where the intention of all parties is that the goods are on-sold immediately.
+However, a recent decision in the English courts,1 which is of persuasive authority in Cyprus, suggests that it would be difficult to incorporate an effective "all monies" retention of title clause in an agreement dealing with "revolving stock" or where the intention of all parties is that the goods are on-sold immediately.